English Style Scones

 Dump this mixture into a large bowl.

 Whisk together milk and an egg, saving 2 tablespoons of this egg wash in a small bowl for later.
-Then add the rest to the dry ingredients:
+Then add the rest to the flour mixture:

-Stir together with a spatula, then when it’s roughly combined, dump it onto the counter:
+Stir together with a spatula, then when it’s roughly combined, dump it onto a lightly floured surface:

 Lightly flour the dough, then knead it until it smooths out a bit, just a few times: